The Compleat Spell Caster

 The Compleat Spell Caster is a 1983 role-playing game supplement for published by Bard Games.

 Contents

-The Compleat Spell Caster is a supplement to add to the magic systems of fantasy roleplaying games.
+The Compleat Spell Caster is a supplement intended to add new material to the magic systems existing in fantasy roleplaying games.
 The book offered variant classes for magic-users, such as mystics, necromancers, sorcerers and witches.

 Reception

 Craig Sheeley reviewed The Compleat Spell Caster in Space Gamer No. 72.
 Sheeley commented that "Unfortunately, The Compleat Spell Caster won't much help people playing Chivalry & Sorcery, and would only add confusion to AD&D. These games already have quite complete magic systems.
 Only a game with a small magic system would benefit."